emmAnalyticsCoach/OLAP-Design-and-monitor-server-acces-with-Tableau-dashboard/README.md

 wich are nedeed to achive it.
 The secod one consists on a dashboard using this OLAP schema.
 The goal of this project is monitorizing the acces to server from one company.

-To acces to files for OLAP DESIGN go to:
+Files acces to OLAP DESIGN:

 - dwh-olap_cuadro de mandos.twb (final result)
 - OLAP design with Tableau.pdf (explanation)

-To acces to dashboard with tableau go to:
+Files acces to Tableau DASHBOARD:

 - TABLEAU DASHBOARD_mmonitorserver.png (final result)
 - Monitor the server access with TABLEAU DASHBOARD.pdf (explanations)